 Some Filipinos prefer to receive a few hundred pesos, two kilos of rice, or a shirt printed with a mug shot of an aspiring politician in exchange for votes running for office rather than resist temptation and bond together for a better society and governance.

 Yet they are the first to complain of poor governance, regardless of who is the President.
-Poor tricycle drivers are allowed to ply on dangerous streets — risking the lives and limbs of passengers — just to earn a living.
+Poor tricycle drivers are allowed to ply dangerous streets — risking the lives and limbs of passengers — just to earn a living.
 No wonder politicians often find it effective to plaster their faces everywhere, no matter how shallow the idea is.
-That’s because the more they are visible, the likely they’ll win, even if past records show they’re worthless as trash.
+That’s because the more they are visible, the more likely they’ll win, even if past records show they’re worthless as trash.

-When going to the market, some Filipinos prefer to take the motorized bike and pay a premium instead of a 20-minute walk — to ensure he or she will not miss a favorite TV show.
+When going to the market, some Filipinos prefer to take the motorized bike and pay a premium instead of a 20-minute walk — to ensure he or they will not miss a favorite TV show.
 At the end of the day, they lament how a hundred peso bill could no longer be stretched.

 Or they spend the whole day staring at the television, sending SMS on shows that offer prizes to ‘home text partners’.
 Ironically, to say that OFWs are not lazy is an understatement; overseas Filipinos are among the hardest working people on Earth, taking jobs others would likely ignore.
 One thing that keeps unemployment high: half of the unemployed are not really looking for work.
 While not all of them are lazy, certainly the lack of drive to look for a job is partly caused by being lazy.

 Many Filipinos live off talking about the affairs of other people.
-Maybe that’s because it’s a major function of the Filipino culture.
+Maybe that’s because it’s a major function of Filipino culture.
 Who impregnated a neighbor’s teenage daughter?
 A barrio councilor has bad breath.
 The baby of a close friend has a striking resemblance to the family driver.

 No wonder many families are broken, trust lost and friendships gone awry because of people trying to get in the way.
 Proof: tabloids are selling like hotcakes.